This guide on freelance taxes in the Netherlands includes advice on the following topics:

-- Private business ownership allowance: (zelfstandigenaftrek): If you pay income tax in the Netherlands, you will be eligible as an entrepreneur, and this will reduce your taxable income;
+- Private business ownership allowance (zelfstandigenaftrek): If you pay income tax in the Netherlands, you are eligible as an entrepreneur.
+This will then reduce your taxable income.

-- Tax relief for new companies (startersaftrek): is an increase in the private business ownership allowance intended for new businesses;
+- Tax relief for new companies (startersaftrek): an increase in the private business ownership allowance intended for new businesses.

 - Small business scheme (kleineondernemersregeling): If you are eligible for the small business scheme, you pay less VAT.

 - Microcredit: is available for (startup) businesses in need of a loan or guidance.
 This scheme consists of a loan of up to €50,000 and coaching.

-- SME profit exemption (MKB-winstvrijstelling): is an allowable deduction for small and medium-sized enterprises.
+- SME profit exemption (MKB-winstvrijstelling): an allowable deduction for small and medium-sized enterprises.
 The number of hours you work for your business is irrelevant in this respect.
-After having deducted the allowances above from their profit, entrepreneurs are entitled to an extra 14% tax relief.
+After deducting the allowances above from their profit, entrepreneurs are entitled to an extra 14% tax relief.

-However, to fulfill the above-mentioned allowances, you have to meet the hour criterion: you have to be active for at least 1,225 hours a year (about 25 hours/week).
+To fulfill the allowances above, you must meet rules around working hours.
+This means you have to be active for at least 1,225 hours a year (about 25 hours per week).
 This includes hours spent on traveling, market research, and administration.
-In your first year, it is smart to keep the administration of your working hours.
-Exceptions are made if you are pregnant, for example.
+In your first year, it is important to keep note of your working hours.

-The Dutch tax law includes specific rules when it comes to the depreciation of assets.
+Dutch tax law has specific rules when it comes to the depreciation of assets.

 Deductions when you work from home

 If you are renting business premises, the costs you pay are tax-deductible.
-If you work from home, however, things can get more complicated, and you will only be able to deduct costs if the following applies:
+If you work from home, however, things can get more complex.
+As a result, you can only deduct costs if the following applies:

-- Your office space is in an independent part of the house (some specific criteria are required by the tax administration);
+- The office space is in an independent part of the house.
+Belastingdienst has some specific criteria for this.

 - At least 70% of your income is earned there (if you also have an office elsewhere).

 - You earn at least 30% of your income there (if you don’t have an office elsewhere).